Skip to main content

 Maison G de Navarre Young Scientist Essay Prize

 First awarded in 1988, this prize is now awarded annually to enable a young cosmetic scientist to attend an IFSCC Congress.
-The 2024 prize will be an invitation to attend the 2024 IFSCC Congress in Igazu Falls, Brazil, with the cost of travel, accommodation and registration fees up to, but not exceeding, 5000 Swiss Francs, being reimbursed by the IFSCC.
+The 2025 prize will be an invitation to attend the 2025 IFSCC Congress in Cannes, France, with the cost of travel, accommodation and registration fees up to, but not exceeding, 5000 Swiss Francs, being reimbursed by the IFSCC.
 Any member of a member society of the IFSCC may apply, if they are no more than 35 years of age when they submit their essay (note: this means the Author can be 35 years, 364 days old when they submit their essay).

-The applicant enters the competition by emailing a copy of the essay (in english only) and the entry form by Monday 1 April 2024 to secretariat@ifscc.org (subject line: MGdN 2024 submission)– cc’ing the office of the Member Society to which the applicant belongs.
-The winner will be announced at the end of June 2024.
+The applicant enters the competition by emailing a copy of the essay (in english only) and the entry form by 1 April 2025 to secretariat@ifscc.org (subject line: MGdN 2025 submission)– cc’ing the office of the Member Society to which the applicant belongs.

 Note that the Award winner must attend the Congress and accept the Prize in person.

-Dr Marta Gonçalves from of the Department of Advanced Materials Science & Engineering at Korea’s Sungkyunkwan University has been selected as the winner of the IFSCC 2023 Maison G de Navarre Young Scientist Essay Prize.
+Dr Marta Gonçalves from of the Department of Advanced Materials Science & Engineering at Korea’s Sungkyunkwan University was the winner of the IFSCC 2023 Maison G de Navarre Young Scientist Essay Prize.
 Dr Gonçalves completed her undergraduate studies at the University of Porto and her master’s degree at the University of Lisbon in Portugal before moving to Korea’s Sungkyunkwan’s Institute of Nanoscience and Technology (SAINT) to complete her doctoral studies.

 The winner of the 2021 IFSCC Maison G de Navarre Young Scientist Essay Prize is Jin Hui Zuo of China (Shanghai Pechoin Daily Chemical Co Ltd).
 He was presented with his award virtually at the 2021 IFSCC virtual Cancun Conference in 2021.
 A formal award presentation will be done at the 2022 IFSCC Congress in London.